Frank Farrell (rugby league): Police Career

-However, articles including two published by the ABC, and oral history interviews with long-term residents of the Kings Cross precinct uncover the dark underside as the community remember and recite Farrell's legendary status for his harassment and intimidation of local business people and residents, particularly anyone considered "bohemian", "Some of the gambling dives were chockablock with thuggish cops, like Bumper Farrell, whose reputation for turncoat behaviour was legendary.
+"Some of the gambling dives were chockablock with thuggish cops, like Bumper Farrell, whose reputation for turncoat behaviour was legendary.
 Farrell hunted vagrants (and anyone he didn't like the look of, myself included) to boost the score of arrests at Paddington Police Station, while turning a blind eye to grander villainy".

 "The Darlinghurst police back in those days with Bumper Farrell, they weren't very nice.
 They'd put you in a steel-built cabinet and rock you round the room.
 Then they'd get you out and throw you on the ground and get telephone books and jump on top of the phone books.
 But they'd never leave a mark".
 Debra Deveraux, George Negus Tonight, ABC, 2004.

-In the 1950s a scandal was quickly quashed when the cover of Melbourne newspaper Truth ran the headline "Sex Chocolates: Anna Hoffmann Strikes Again" Anna Hoffman was a supposed vagrant working as a prostitute, when she allegedly spiked Farrell's food with marijuana during a tryst with him, and recorded the event with equipment placed under her bed.
+In the 1950s Melbourne newspaper Truth ran the headline "Sex Chocolates: Anna Hoffmann Strikes Again."
+Anna Hoffman was an alleged sex worker, who allegedly spiked Farrell's food with marijuana during a tryst with him, whilst recording the event with equipment placed under her bed.

-This wasn't Hoffman's first experience with the legal system; after a few run-ins with the police force and allegedly threatening to expose details of corruption, this was second time around in a court room for her since 1955.
-She was allegedly deported, never to set foot in Australia again.
-The incident was efficiently brushed under the carpet in record time.
+Hoffman had also previously threatened to expose details of corruption within the Darlinghurst police force.
+She was allegedly deported.

-Bill Jenkings, a well-known Australian writer and newspaper reporter, refused to believe allegations about the involvement of Frank "Bumper" Farrell in corrupt activities – having known him personally for 40 years.
-Jenkings said in his biography As Crime Goes By..
-(Ironbark Press, 1992) that the Queens of Sydney's underworld, Tilly Devine and Kate Leigh, constantly earned Bumper Farrell's wrath.
-"He'd run them in every chance that he got."
+Bill Jenkings, a well-known Australian writer and newspaper reporter, who knew Farrell personally, disputed Farrell's alleged involvement in corrupt activities.
+Writing in his biography As Crime Goes By..
+(Ironbark Press, 1992), Jenkings stated that Farrell would constantly harass "the Queens of Sydney's underworld," Tilly Devine and Kate Leigh, writing that "he'd run them in every chance that he got."

-A biography called Bumper: The Life and Times of Frank Bumper Farrell (2011), by author Larry Writer, states "he [Farrell] enforced law the 'Bumper' way, with his fists and boots, and by his own moral code, which while terribly politically incorrect, was certainly effective.
+A biography called Bumper: The Life and Times of Frank Bumper Farrell (2011), by author Larry Writer, states "[Farrell] enforced law the 'Bumper' way, with his fists and boots, and by his own moral code, which while terribly politically incorrect, was certainly effective.
 He was the toughest, roughest street cop that Australia has ever seen."
-Farrell was awarded the Queen's Police Medal for Distinguished Service on 1 January 1976.
+Farrell retired, and was awarded the Queen's Police Medal for Distinguished Service on 1 January 1976.